Updated: Sep 19

-146. Tie up any loose ends from buyer walk through at closing, if necessary.
+146. Tie up any loose ends from the buyer walk through at closing, if necessary.

 147. Change MLS listing status to Sold.
 Enter sale date and price, selling broker and agent’s ID numbers, etc.

-148. Answer questions about filing claims with Home Owner Warranty company if requested.
+148. Answer questions about filing claims with the Home Owner Warranty company if requested.

-149. Attempt to clarify and resolve any conflicts about repairs if buyer is not satisfied.
+149. Attempt to clarify and resolve any conflicts about repairs if the buyer is not satisfied.

 150. Respond to any follow-up calls and provide any additional information required from office files.

-151. Help you relocate locally, or out of area with highly experienced agents across the globe – you are sure to have the highest quality agent to help you on both sides of your move to make it worry and stress free.
+151. Help you relocate locally, or out of the area with highly experienced agents across the globe – you are sure to have the highest quality agent to help you on both sides of your move to make it worry and stress-free.

 Our 151 step VIP program will yield you the results you have never thought of.
 Here are the remarks of one of our clients who benefitted from our VIP seller program in Beverly Hills listings.
 This tells you the whole story.